 Curug Cikanteh is one of the biggest waterfalls at the Ciletuh Geopark in West Java, and it’s truly a giant.

-The geopark takes a bit of effort to reach since it’s a 4-6 hour drive from Jakarta or Bandung, but once you get to there, you can reach this waterfall with 15 minutes of driving and then 15 minutes of hiking.
+The geopark takes a bit of effort to reach since it’s a 4-6 hour drive from Jakarta or Bandung, but once you get there, the waterfall is easy to visit with 15 minutes of driving and then 15 minutes of hiking.
 There’s also a steep mini path to climb up to the base of the falls and see them up close, which takes an extra 5-10 minutes of hiking.

 Curug Cikanteh might be my new favorite Indonesia waterfall.
 If you hike to the top in the late afternoon, you can even stand under a big rainbow!

 8. Curug Cimarinjung Waterfall (West Java)

 This is another popular waterfall at the Ciletuh Geopark in West Java.

 If you’re staying at accommodation in the geopark, you can reach this waterfall with a 10 minute drive and a 5 minute hike.

 Curug Cimarinjung is a 2-step waterfall with a bunch of good viewpoints.